 Rochelle holds a Bachelor of Arts (Performance) with Distinction from the University of Western Sydney, and a Grad Dip (Directing) with Honours from the Victorian College of the Arts, as well as a Bachelor of Business, from the University of Technology, Sydney.

-Jess Oliver is a writer and art critic with a BA in anthropology and art history, and an MA in communications.
-She has been published in The Canberra Times, Sydney Morning Herald and Ceramics: Art and Perception (September, 2016), amongst others.
-In 2015, Jess was the ANCA Critic-In-Residence.
+Jess also maintains a busy practice as a writer and art critic and has been published in a range of national and international publications, including The Canberra Times, Sydney Morning Herald, and Ceramics: Art and Perception.
+In 2015, Jess was the inaugural ANCA Critic-In-Residence.
 When she’s not writing about art, she’s talking about it – on the 2XX FM radio show she co-presents, Culture Space.

 Chiara is a writer, producer and active member of the Canberra arts community.
 She has been publicity manager for You Are Here, producer for the inaugural Noted writers festival, and Sub-Editor and Social Media Manager for BMA Magazine.
 Passionate about creating inclusive creative communities, Chiara is founder and Director of Girls Rock!
 Canberra, a female-led mentorship program that encourages self-confidence, creativity and teamwork through music education.
 She is also co-founder of the Canberra Zine Emporium, a collective of zine-makers and self-publishers, and co-curator of the Zine Lounge at Museum of Australian Democracy at Old Parliament House.